Iowa vs. LSU Predictions & Picks - Women's NCAA Tournament National Championship

 Iowa Schedule Analysis

-- On March 31, the Hawkeyes claimed their signature win of the season, a 77-73 victory over the South Carolina Gamecocks, who rank No. 1 in the AP's Top 25.
+- In their signature win of the season, the Hawkeyes took down the No. 1 South Carolina Gamecocks, 77-73, on March 31.

-- The Hawkeyes have 14 wins versus Quadrant 1 opponents, tied for the third-most in Division 1.
+- The Hawkeyes have 14 wins over Quadrant 1 teams, tied for the third-most in Division 1.

+- Iowa has eight wins over Quadrant 2 teams, tied for the ninth-most in Division 1.

 Iowa 2022-23 Best Wins